isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2566.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-8200
+Subscription or Leasing

 ### Support Level
-Up to Additional criteria:
- Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR for SMEs <br>
+Up to 70% for SMEs <br>
-N.A. for non-SMEs
+Up to 50% for non-SMEs

 ### Things to Note
-Web URL: alitec.sg
-Contact Hotline: 62622001
-Contact Email: sales@alitec.sg
+The Grantee shall submit the following documents for claims and verification:
+1. Invoice
+2. Bank statement showing payment to vendor
+3. Purchase order or signed acceptance of quotation / contract
+4. Receipt or cheque
+5. Pictures
+- licence number(s) of software
+6. Usage Report
+- at least 1 month
+7. GIRO Direct Credit Authorisation Form
+8. Declaration of Project's actual Local Business Spend (expenses paid to SG-registered biz) in the text box "if your projections have changed, please tell us why"

 ### Contact Information
-N.A.
+Web URL: https://sugatitravel.com/ <br>Contact Hotline: 91273257 <br>Contact Email: hello@sugatitravel.com <br>

-Interested companies can get a quotation from your selected vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.
+Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.